Online Newsroom Design Best Practices

 …are as true today as they were when he spoke them.

-I travel around regularly teaching owned media bootcamps to marketing and corporate communications professionals looking to come up to speed on online communications and always remind my attendees that while websites, blogs, podcasts and social networks get all the attention, the online newsroom is the organizational communications homeland, online or off.
+I travel around regularly leading digital marketing training programs and constantly remind digital PR consultants that while websites, blogs, podcasts, and social networks get most of the attention, the online newsroom is the organizational communications homeland, online or off.

 Just as you wouldn’t invite someone over to your house without cleaning up first, if you’re going to participate in online conversations, you need to get your website in order first.

-At my company, which specializes in building online newsrooms that can be managed by nontechnical personnel, we've built a number of newsrooms like this one and this one that are not just effective online media relations resources, but which go a step further by showcasing company news in a way that works for the public as well as the press.
+At my company, which specializes in building online newsrooms that can be managed by nontechnical personnel, we’ve built several newsrooms like this one and this one that are not just practical online media relations resources but go a step further by showcasing company news in a way that works for the public as well as the press.

 Today, every company is a media a media company.
 That’s what owned media marketing is all about.

-Let's face it, the print news media business is fighting for its survival, Apple has nearly check mated the music business with access and ease-of-use, and with more than 12 billion videos being viewed monthly online, TV news is probably next.
+Let’s face it: the print news media business is fighting for survival.
+Apple has nearly check-mated the music business with access and ease of use, and with more than 12 billion videos being viewed monthly online, TV news is probably next.

 Organizations can no longer rely on the news media to tell their stories.
-And as the fourth estate continues to wane, forward thinking organizations are realizing that they need to tell their stories in way that is not just factual and informative, but interesting and entertaining as well.
+As the fourth estate continues to wane, forward-thinking organizations realize that they need to tell their stories in a way that is not just factual and informative but exciting and entertaining.

 What do you think?
 Should online newsrooms be built primarily for journalists, or do they need to work for everyone?
 Send me a link to your online newsroom and let me know.